 Following a tender process we invited John Coward Architects of Cartmel to work on the project.
-We will apply to the National Lottery’s ‘Resilient Heritage’ fund for the finance to pay for preparatory work, including a detailed survey and costings of our plans.
-This will be a grant of between £3,000 and £10,000.
-We are in regular contact with the Lottery, discussing progress and running ideas by them.
-Should this be successful we will then be in a position to submit a further application for a grant, this time for a 'Heritage Grant', which would be a much larger sum to enable us to go ahead with the purchase, renovation, and development work.
+We decided to apply to the National Lottery’s ‘Resilient Heritage’ fund for the finance to pay for preparatory work, including a detailed survey and costings of our plans.

-Our vision is that this house which was so important to Nicholson will be preserved for future generations; that it will inspire lovers of literature in general and Nicholson in particular; that it will encourage the study of his work and simultaneously the discussion of literature's role in a world which has an increasingly sharply-defined sense of location; that it will make a vibrant contribution to the town of Millom, both by attracting visitors and also by operating as an improved coffee shop, preserving jobs and giving the community a focal point; and that it will show how a small independent trader ran his business and 'lived above the shop' in 20th century England.
+Our vision is that this house which was so important to Nicholson will be preserved for future generations; that it will inspire lovers of literature in general and Nicholson in particular; that it will encourage the study of his work and simultaneously the discussion of literature's role in a world which has an increasingly sharply-defined sense of location; that it will make a vibrant contribution to the town of Millom, both by attracting visitors and also by operating as a focal point for activities designed to enhance the wellbeing of the community.

 In October 2023 we announced that we were in a position to go ahead with the purchase, thanks to the generosity of a Cumbrian benefactor, the success of our online Crowdfunding campaign, and match funding from the Architectural Heritage Fund.
 We hope the purchase will be completed by the end of 2023, when we will embark on a new round of funding applications in order to meet the cost of repairs, renovations, and equipping the house for its future role.
 Hear the Chair of the project Charlie Lambert discussing the current situation on BBC Radio Cumbria HERE.